helsinfranz/AVAX-advacnce-2/README.md

 ## Getting Started

-### note:
+### Note:

 You need to create your own build for checking as build file are greater than 25mb and does not have an extention so i can't upload :-( and same with the test folder you can take it from the official repo as well.

 ## Initialize